martharegina/halloween-candy/README.md

 The data was created in a CSV format consisting of the following columns: competitorname, chocolate, fruity, caramel, peanutalmondy, nougat, crispedricewafer, hard, bar, pluribus, sugarpercent, pricepercent, and winpercent.

+## Data Source:
+The dataset used for this analysis is available at https://mavenanalytics.io/data-playground

 ## Prerequisites:
 I utilized the following tools for analysis:
 * Anaconda & Jupyter Notebook